Academics

 While Driver Education is not a requirement for graduation, Fair Lawn High School is concerned about ensuring all our students become safe drivers.

-The Fair Lawn Community School is charged with the responsibility of providing a driver education program.
-For the school year 2021-2022, the cost to high school students for this program is $285.00, payable to the Fair Lawn Community School and $10.00 for the New Jersey State permit.
-Students should check with their physical education teachers or contact the Fair Lawn Community School at (201) 794-5450 ext.
+The Fair Lawn Community School is responsible for providing a driver education program.
+Students should contact their physical education teachers or the Fair Lawn Community School at (201) 794-5450 ext.
 2367 for detailed information.

 SUMMER SCHOOL